Albacore Tuna Half Loins | Alaska Gold Seafood

-If you’ve had our popular albacore tuna medallions, these are the loins from which the medallions are cut.
-And you might prefer the loins over the medallions if you’d like more control in how thick you’d like your sushi rolls.
-These loins are cut in half, and then vacuum-sealed in eight to nine-ounce packages.
+If you’ve had our popular canned tuna, these are the loins from which the medallions for the canned tuna are cut.
+These loins are cut in half, and then vacuum-sealed in seven to ten-ounce packages.

 Customers tend to do 3 things with the loins:

 1) Make Hawaiian-style poke.
 See this wonderful albacore tuna poke recipe.